loltarq/TFHIC/README.md

 ### Notes
 - `thermal_yields/src/CMakeLists.txt` sets `CMAKE_CXX_STANDARD 17`; the Thermal-FIST subproject enforces C++11 internally.
 Any modern compiler that supports C++17 will handle both.
-- The `auxiliary/` folder is currently unused and can be removed without affecting the build process.

 ## Build